 The ‘Changing Face Buddha’ series.

 For those who follow me it doesn’t come as a surprise that I am often working on several projects at the same time.
 I can spend weeks, or even months on several writing projects to then feel a strong urge to paint again.
-Apart from conducting my art classes, the past few months were mainly dedicated to my writing projects, however, I felt the need to create paintings again.
+Apart from conducting my art classes, I dedicate my time between writing projects and creating paintings.

 I love to work in series and have, among others, created a series of ‘masked ladies’, ‘flamenco dancers’ and ‘angel paintings’.
 To me painting is a very meditative experience.
 Sometimes life throws challenges at you, like when the main water pump, providing water for my husband’s avocado cortijo and other farmers, breaking down and taking two weeks to be repaired.
 I’m sure you can understand this created a lot of worries and stress.
 My husband releases his stress by practicing Tai Chi and Qi Kong, but I needed to sit down and just clear my mind.
 And painting is the best way for me, as it completely empties your head.

 I have been attracted to Buddha images, statues, and especially to Buddha quotes and wisdom for many years, so I thought it was time for me to create some Buddha paintings.
 I sat down in front of my canvas and literally had a reflective, meditative moment, asking the universe or whatever energy is out there to help me create some Buddha art.

 I was in a flow and several Buddha paintings came into existence.
 I loved the process, but was surprised by the tranquility the final images actually transmitted.